 MEDIA:

 There are 3 different kinds of media we are concerned with: Pictures, Videos, and Music.
-Each picture will just have a description field, and each song will have at least one genre and at least one artist.
+Each picture will just have a description field, and each song will have a duration and an artist.
 Each video can either be a film or a personal video, but they both have a duration.
-Personal videos will only have a description, but films will have more information, including the actors, director, genres, and the rating (G, PG, R, etc.).
-In addition to these unique fields, each piece of media will have a creator (whoever uploads the material), a boolean field indicating whether the media is private or public, and a number of ratings from users on a scale from 1 to 10.
-Each piece of media will also have information required for internal use, including the location of the file in memory and the file extension (JPG, PNG, MP3, etc.).
+Personal videos will only have a description, but films will have more information, including at least one actor, a director, and the rating (G, PG, R, etc.).
+In addition to these unique fields, each piece of media will have a creator (whoever uploads the material), a name (for example, the movie title or song name), and a number of ratings with comments from users on a scale from 1 to 10.

 USERS:

 Users table will consist of all the users with an account on the product.
-Each user will have their login information (username/password), billing information (credit card information, billing address, transaction history, etc.), and a level of access.
-The level of access is split up into Sysadmin (who will be granted all system privileges, Premium accounts will have access to storing private media on the server, while free users only have access to public media.
-Also, users will be able to rate media, and the average value of the user ratings will be shown to anyone accessing the media.
+Each user will have their login information (username/password/email), demographics information (date of birth, gender, country), as well as a record of recently viewed media (including the time of access).
+Also, users will be able to access a record of their recently viewed media.

 4. Describe realistic situations where your database system will be used to accomplish tasks and operations.

-Not only will the devices serve as a personal media hub, but it can also be used to share content between premium users.
+Not only will the devices serve as a personal media hub, but it can also be used to share content between users.
 This is similar to other media hubs like the Google Chromecast, but the ability to upload your own personal files separates it from similar devices, which lets it act not only as a media hub, but also as a cloud-based file storage system.

 5. Construct entity and relationship (ER) diagram of your database.
 Highlight any design decisions.
 Specifically, describe why you have the entities and relationships that you do.